linhuixiao/OneRef/README.md

  the MRefM pre-training **for the RES task** is mainly carried out through a mixture of the RefC datasets.

 For MRefM pre-training, the base model took 15 hours on 32 NVIDIA A100 GPUs, while the large model took 50 hours on the same number of GPUs.
-We provide the MRefM pre-trained checkpoints at the following:
+We provide the MRefM pre-trained checkpoints at the following: All model are placed in [HuggingFace Page](https://huggingface.co/xiaolinhui/OneRef/tree/main)

 <table>